paguilar/br-pbuilder/README.md

 1. Download the fork of Buildroot that already includes br-pbuilder
 2. Patch Buildroot if it was previously downloaded

+Currently, the second alternative is preferred.

 ### Download the fork of Buildroot

 Download it from this [link](https://github.com/paguilar/buildroot) and when building, instead of using *make*, use *make pbuilder*.

+Please note that the second alternative is currenlty preferred.

 ### Patch Buildroot